-Jim Campbell serves as senior counsel with Alliance Defending Freedom, where he is director of the Center for Cultural Engagement and Scholarship.
+Jim Campbell serves as senior counsel with Alliance Defending Freedom, where he focuses on appellate litigation.

 In addition, in Neely v.
 Wyoming Commission on Judicial Conduct and Ethics, Campbell defended a judge facing removal from office simply because she told a reporter that her faith prevented her from performing same-sex marriages.
 The state supreme court rejected the government’s removal recommendation because removal would have ‘unnecessarily circumscribe[d] protected expression’ and thus violated the Constitution.

 Numerous media outlets have published Campbell’s articles and commentary including USA Today, The Washington Post, National Review, The Daily Signal, and The Federalist.

 Campbell earned his Juris Doctor from the University of Akron School of Law, where he graduated summa cum laude in 2006.
-He is admitted to the state bars of Ohio and Arizona and the U.S. Supreme Court.
-Campbell is also admitted to multiple federal district and appellate courts.
+Following law school, he clerked for the Honorable Alice M. Batchelder of the U.S. Court of Appeals for the 6th Circuit.
+Campbell is admitted to the state bars of Ohio and Arizona.
+He is also admitted to multiple federal district and appellate courts, including the U.S. Supreme Court.